examdawn/content/NEP2020/2024/BCA/3rdsem/cs/important/ImpIA2.md

 | It supports sequential access of rows in a RecordSet. | It allows completely non-sequential data access in DataSet through collection based hierarchy. |

 [GeeksForGeeks](https://www.geeksforgeeks.org/difference-between-ado-and-ado-net/)

 ### Q7.
 Explain about combo box control and picture box control with an example
-Already answered
+- **ComboBox control** - is used to display more than one item in a drop-down list.
+It is a combination of Listbox and Textbox in which the user can input only one item.
+Furthermore, it also allows a user to select an item from a drop-down list. [[1](https://www.javatpoint.com/vb-net-combobox-control)]

+    ```VB.NET
+    Imports System.Windows.Forms

+    Public Class Form1
+        Private Sub Form1_Load(sender As Object, e As EventArgs) Handles Me.Load
+            Fruit.Items.Add("Apple")
+            Fruit.Items.Add("Banana")
+            Fruit.Items.Add("Cherry")
+            Fruit.Items.Add("Orange")
+        End Sub

+        Private Sub Fruit_SelectedIndexChanged(sender As Object, e As EventArgs) Handles Fruit.SelectedIndexChanged
+            SelectedFruit.Text = "You selected: " & Fruit.Text
+        End Sub
+    End Class
+    ```
+- **PictureBox control** - is used to display the images on Windows Form.
+The PictureBox control has an image property that allows the user to set the image at runtime or design time.  [[1](https://www.javatpoint.com/vb-net-picturebox-control)]

+    ```VB.NET
+    TODO
+    ```
 ### Q8.
 Explain Data reader and Data adapter in ADO.NET

 #### DataReader